shreyash-dhawale/snort-ids-lab/docs/testing-procedure.md

 **Expected result:** Trigger the admin page probe rule if the HTTP request reaches the monitored host and matches the `/admin` content condition.

 ## Step 4: Review Alert Output
 While Snort was running, the console output was observed for alerts.
-In fast alert mode, matching packets should generate one-line alert messages showing the alert type, protocol, and endpoint details [cite:165][cite:116].
+In fast alert mode, matching packets should generate one-line alert messages showing the alert type, protocol, and endpoint details.

 If an alert appeared, the test was considered successful.
 If no alert appeared, the troubleshooting process focused on:
 - interface selection,